How much will you spend to hire an attorney to defend your DUI charge? The answer depends upon a number of factors.

 Why should you spend anything?
 Some people think it is less expensive to pay the fine than it is to hire an attorney who can help them avoid conviction.
 In reality, DUI convictions are more expensive than people realize.

+The best DUI tip for any DUI defendant is to hire an experienced attorney.
 A conviction for driving under the influence (DUI) in California carries costly penalties.
 Fines vary, depending upon whether this is your first or subsequent offense, the nature of the offense, and your blood alcohol content.
 The base fine for a first offense DUI ranges from $390 to $1,000 but the amount you pay is significantly higher after court costs and assessments are added.

 Base fines increase if you are convicted of DUI causing injury.
 You also face higher fines if you are convicted of additional crimes, such as hit-and-run or other traffic offenses.